Energinet-DataHub/.github/README.md

 When we implement a breaking change we must create a new major version.

+Please be aware: As we are currently the only consumers of .github and geh-terraform-modules artifacts, we have implemented a retention schedule for versions older than two major versions back meaning that they will be deleted automatically

+This means that if you create a new major version, i.e. v47, all releases and major release tags from v45 and downwards in that repository will be deleted the following night.

 When creating a new major version we must handle the following:

-1. Delete any obsolete major version release, tag and version branch in GitHub (e.g. `v8`)
-1. Create the new major version release and tag following [Changes implemented in latest major version](#changes-implemented-in-latest-major-version) (e.g. `v10`)
+1. Create the new major version release and tag following [Create major version tag](#create-major-version-tag) (e.g. `v10`)
 1. Shift the previous major version into maintenance mode (e.g. `v9`)
     - Delete the previous major version release and tag in GitHub
     - Create a root branch based on the last commit for that version and name it as the previous major version